learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 Construct two pipelines with grid search:
 - one for random forests - try to have around 40 different models
-- one for the adaboost algorithm
+- one for the AdaBoost algorithm

 ### Random Forest pipeline with grid search